JagpreetJakhar/Dissertation/README.md

 <div style="display: flex; justify-content: left; gap: 20px;">
 <div style="display: flex; flex-direction: column; justify-content: left;">
     <p><b>Data Generation:</b>  The dataset for Lorenz attractor is made by using ten random initial points within a range
- of 15 to-15 [25] which cause the attractor to behave chaotically, displaying the butterfly-like effect when plotted.
+ of 15 to -15 which cause the attractor to behave chaotically, displaying the butterfly-like effect when plotted.
 The dataset is divided into with first six points as the training set, the seventh point as the validation set, and the last three as the test set, an approach similar to that of the double pendulum considered previously</p>